 This evening I stood on the train (sitting would have been impossible due to the wonders of Dutch rail, and how they cope when it snows!), and decided to catch up on what new things were going on in the world.
 This soon switched to Twitter, and then Facebook…

 Looking down, I saw the below image from the Nintje website.

 Why Nijntje is a friend on Facebook is a different story, but when I saw the image it struck me at how instantly understandable this image was, and how clear the icons were (to me), without actually labelling them.

 Have a go… what do you think the above icons mean?
-What would you expect to happen if you clicked on them?
+What would you expect to happen if you tapped on them?

-Without giving you the instant answers, I’d also like to show you this icon below.
+Without giving you the answers immediately, I'd also like to show you this icon below.

 Without being a visitor to the site I managed to get a 6/6 score.
 How did you do?

 On my iPhone, this icon is used to change the language of the keyboard.
 I click on this to change the spell checker from English to Dutch for example.